What is Dental Bonding and how can it help you?

 1. The first step is to schedule a consultation with a dentist so you can discuss your treatment goals and ensure they are possible.
-We will usually take photographs to aid in communication help discuss the enhancements you would like to make
+We will usually take photographs to aid in communication and help discuss the enhancements you would like to make

 2. Once an agreement has been made on the enhancements we may take some impressions of your teeth to form stone replicas of your teeth.
 Our skilled technicians can then add wax to these stone models to design the teeth/smile we have agreed on

-3. There is also an opportunity to have a preview of the end result with a ‘Trial Smile’.
+3. There is also an opportunity to have a preview of the result with a ‘Trial Smile’.

-Here a temporary composite resin is added to the teeth which allows you to see the proposed end result before we proceed.
+Here a temporary composite resin is added to the teeth which allows you to see the proposed result before we proceed.
 Any changes you would like can be made at this stage

-5. We will select the suitable shade of composite resin.
+5. We will select a suitable shade of composite resin.
 We will then slightly roughen the surface of the tooth to aid the bonding.
 The tooth will then be coated lightly with a conditioning liquid, which helps the bonding material adhere to the teeth.

-7. After the bonding material hardens, we will further trim and shape it, and polish the material until it matches the sheen of the rest of the tooth surface.
+7. After the bonding material hardens, we will further trim and shape it and polish the material until it matches the sheen of the rest of the tooth surface.